 Roles and responsibilities

-Since the Company was first established in 2003, the Remuneration Committee (the “Committee”) has pursued a consistent remuneration strategy that closely aligns the executive Directors with the Company’s shareholders, drives the Company’s “Buy, Improve, Sell” model and has been central to its success.
+Since the Company was first established in 2003, the Remuneration Committee (the “Committee”) has pursued a consistent remuneration strategy that closely aligns the executive Directors with the Company’s shareholders, which has been central to its success.
 This strategy is based around four key principles – namely, that executive remuneration is:

-(1) Simple – since Melrose was first established, executive Directors have received the same four simple elements as the rest of the Melrose employees – base salary, annual bonus, pension contribution (15% of salary, being the same percentage contribution for all Melrose head office employees) and limited benefits – as well as being eligible under a single and consistent long-term incentive plan based on a single value creation metric.
+(1) Simple – since Melrose was first established, executive Directors have received the same four simple elements as the rest of the Melrose employees – base salary, annual bonus, pension contribution (15% of salary, being the same percentage contribution for all Melrose head office employees, and therefore aligned with the workforce) and limited benefits – as well as being eligible under a single and consistent long-term incentive plan based on a single value creation metric.

 (2) Transparent – each year, there is full and detailed disclosure in the Directors’ Remuneration Report of each component of remuneration, including an explanation of the calculation of any variable element and the current value of any unvested award pursuant to the Melrose Employee Share Plan.

-(3) Supports the delivery of the value creation strategy – with the fixed elements and the annual bonus cap being deliberately pegged well below the lower quartile of FTSE 100 peers, the opportunity for any significant reward is heavily weighted to the Melrose Employee Share Plan, which is entirely based on the creation of shareholder value.
+(3) Supports the delivery of the value creation strategy – with the fixed elements being deliberately pegged at the lower quartile of FTSE 100 peers, the opportunity for any significant reward is heavily weighted to the Company’s long-term incentive arrangements, which are entirely based on the creation of shareholder value.

-(4) Pays only for performance –executive remuneration is heavily weighted to the Melrose Employee Share Plan, which pays nothing to participants unless the executive Directors deliver a threshold return to shareholders over a three-year period, and only pays a significant award if they materially outperform in the creation of shareholder value.
+(4) Pays only for performance – executive remuneration is heavily weighted to the Company’s long-term incentive arrangements, which pay nothing to participants unless the executive Directors deliver a threshold return to shareholders over the relevant performance period, and only pay a significant award if they materially outperform in the creation of shareholder value.

-These four key principles are wholly aligned with the UK Corporate Governance Code (the “Code”) factors of clarity, simplicity, risk, predictability, proportionality and alignment to culture, as set out on page 114 to 115 of the 2021 Annual Report.
+These four key principles are wholly aligned with the UK Corporate Governance Code (the “Code”) factors of clarity, simplicity, risk, predictability, proportionality and alignment to culture, as, as set out on page 133 of the 2022 Annual Report.
 The Committee ensured that it took all of these elements into account when establishing the Directors’ Remuneration Policy, as well as its application to executive Directors during the period.

 The Board has delegated to the Committee responsibility for overseeing the remuneration of the Chairman of the Board and the executive Directors.